alexanderganderson/alexanderganderson.github.io/_posts/2020-11-25-long_term_goals.markdown

 # Maintaining a consistent direction with increasing impact over time

-Your career will benefit if you are an expert in a particular ML subfield (e.g. language translation, robotics) or a machine-learning technology that solves a business problem (e.g.  recommendation algorithms).
+Since people are looking for the best person to solve a particular job or investigate a certain area, it pays to be excellent in one area rather than to be good in a number of areas.
+You should aim to be an expert in a particular ML subfield (e.g.  language translation, robotics) or a ML technology that solves a specific business problem (e.g.  recommendation algorithms).
 Furthermore, a successful career is composed of a series of milestones that move towards a specific direction with increasing scope over time.
 In reality, to get your foot in the door, you may need to do projects with goals that aren't particularly motivating to you.
 Regardless, you will get the opportunity to demonstrate competency and an ability to grow.
 If you complete smaller projects well, people will be willing to entrust you with larger, more important projects in the future.
-Additionally, the more that you can consistently do projects in the same area with increasing scope and impact, the better.
+Additionally, you should aim to  do projects in the same area with increasing scope and impact.
 However, in reality, not every project you do will be along one career trajectory.
 In this case, you can still make progress by reflecting on what you found most motivating in the past and try to make better decisions in the future in terms of what to work on.

 # Achievable yet novel